 The Coronavirus: New Threat, Familiar Foe

 The World Health Organization states that coronaviruses are a family of illnesses, not just one virus.
 Several viruses in the family are known to cause respiratory illnesses in humans.
 “These range from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).
-The most recently discovered coronavirus causes coronavirus disease COVID-19,” according the WHO website.
+The most recently discovered coronavirus causes coronavirus disease COVID-19,” according to the WHO website.

 In other words, this is a new member of that virus family.
 While the common title used in media may be “Coronavirus,” the term actually refers to the family of illnesses.
-What’s spreading now is novel coronavirus, which causes COVID-19.
+What’s spreading now is a novel coronavirus, which causes COVID-19.
 It’s a new, different version and was unknown prior to its discovery in Wuhan, China, in December of 2019.

 Although this virus is in the same family as the common cold, it is a much more serious risk to the health of the frail elderly.
 Some in the media have insisted that this virus is no worse than a common cold, but the medical experts, the WHO, Medicare officials, and epidemiologists who study viruses all agree that COVID-19 must be taken very seriously.